LPH1110/taskbox/README.md

 -   Invariant failed: Cannot find droppable entry with id [column_id]
     -   Try to restart your app
+-   Can't fetch tasks from firebase.
+Maybe error of using firestore getDocs
+    -   I missed a letter 'd' in boardId :v

 ----- IMPORTANT NOTES -----